Duo Functions¶

 PEC1, PEC2, COUPLING and BETA are any functions implemented in Duo, e.g. EMO, Lorentzian etc.

-In the case of the type COUPLED-PEC
+In the case of the type COUPLED-PEC, the coupling

-, it is generated using the transformation angle
+is defined explicitly, while for COUPLED-PEC-BETA, it is generated using the transformation angle

 :